fbpx

 However, it is exactly what we, as humans, desperately seek.
 Oftentimes, we confuse intimate relationships with unhealthy, codependent control over what we think love for another person should be.

-WHAT DOES INTIMACY MEAN?
+WHAT DOES INTIMACY WITH GOD MEAN?

 To be intimate with God, yourself, and others is to strive to love like God loves – that is, unconditionally.
 Don’t set unseen expectations or unjust “goal posts” for someone just so they can unknowingly miss.
 What ends up happening is you hold it against them when they continuously fail.
 They fail through no fault of their own other than being an imperfect human being.